Amadeus (play): Plot

 Salieri cannot reconcile Mozart's boorish behaviour with the genius that God has inexplicably bestowed upon him.
 A devout Catholic all his life, Salieri cannot believe that God would choose Mozart over him for such a gift.
 Salieri renounces God and vows to do everything in his power to destroy Mozart as a way of retaliating against his Creator.
 Salieri pretends to be Mozart's ally to his face while doing his utmost to destroy his reputation and any success his compositions may have.
-On more than one occasion, only the intervention of Joseph II, Holy Roman Emperor allows Mozart to continue (interventions which Salieri opposes and then is all too happy to take credit for when Mozart assumes it was he who intervened).
-Salieri humiliates Mozart's wife when she comes to Salieri for aid.
-He smears Mozart's character with the Emperor and the court.
-A major theme in Amadeus is Mozart's repeated attempts to win over the aristocratic "public" with increasingly brilliant compositions, which are always frustrated either by Salieri or by the aristocracy's inability to appreciate Mozart's genius.
-Salieri attempts suicide with a razor in a last attempt to be remembered, leaving a false confession of having murdered Mozart with arsenic.
-He survives and his confession is met with disbelief, leaving him to wallow once again in mediocrity.
+Mozart's own fortunes are not helped due to his vulgar nature.
+On more than one occasion, only the intervention of Emperor Joseph II allows Mozart to continue (interventions which Salieri opposes and then is all too happy to take credit for when Mozart assumes it was he who intervened).
+Salieri humiliates Constanze by forcing her to strip naked in front of him when she comes to him for help.
+He smears Mozart's character with the Imperial Court, ruining many opportunities for the composer.

+A major theme in Amadeus is Mozart's repeated attempts to win the acceptance of Vienna's aristocracy with increasingly brilliant compositions, which are always frustrated either by Salieri's machinations or because the aristocrats cannot appreciate Mozart's innovations and willingness to challenge the accepted mores of classical music.

+Towards the end of the play, with his life completely ruined, Mozart is visited one last time by Salieri, who reveals he has been Mozart's enemy all along.
+After hearing this, Mozart breaks down and is left totally defeated, singing a nursery tune.
+He later dies in Constanze's arms.

+Salieri recounts on how he was praised throughout Europe for more than 30 years, after which audiences began to turn away from his music and toward that of Mozart, as the world finally comes to recognize his true genius.
+Salieri then reveals that he left a false confession of having murdered Mozart with arsenic in a last attempt to be remembered, and attempts to commit suicide with a razor.
+He survives and his confession is met with disbelief and eventually rejected.
+Defeated, Salieri, doomed to live the rest of his life in obscurity and failure, absolves the audience of their mediocrity.

 Background and production

+The play used as incidental music mainly works by Mozart, for which in the first stage production arrangements were made by Harrison Birtwistle; the only piece included of Salieri being a “banal greeting march” on which Mozart extemporises mockingly to produce "Non più andrai" (the aria which closes Act 1 of Le nozze di Figaro).
+Nicholas Kenyon argues that the play (and film) helped to rekindle interest in Salieri's music and increase performances of his operas.